jeanyveskotchi/Smart-home-privacy/week3_iot_camera/Analysis.md

   - It’s ensuring it can reach the control servers.
   - During streaming, it negotiates multiple relay endpoints (for WebRTC / STUN / TURN connections).

-You also see:
+We also see:
 > ICMP Destination unreachable (Port unreachable)

-That’s normal — Wyze tries multiple relay endpoints (UDP ports) for NAT traversal; some fail, so you see “unreachable” messages.
+That’s normal — Wyze tries multiple relay endpoints (UDP ports) for NAT traversal; some fail, so we see “unreachable” messages.

 ---